alperozyyurt4/json-to-csv/README.md

    ```bash
    cd <repository-directory>
    ```
-3. Place your JSON file in the same directory and name it `test.json`.
+3. Place your JSON file in the same directory and name it `jfile.json`.
 4. Run the script:
    ```bash
    python json_to_csv_clean.py
    ```
-5. The cleaned CSV will be saved as `test.csv` in the same directory.
+5. The cleaned CSV will be saved as `nfile.csv` in the same directory.

 ## Customization